Blog

 • Being associated with greater deficiencies in calcium and vitamin B12 than a vegetarian diet, alongside other nutritional deficiencies associated with vegetarianism.
 [47]

-• Many vegan diets place a greater emphasis on consuming raw foods which may pose similar drawbacks to that of a raw food diet.
+• Many vegan diets place a greater emphasis on consuming raw foods, which may have drawbacks similar to those of a raw food diet.

 24. Flexitarian